Alcohol and Substance Abuse Resources in Wayne, NJ

 Wayne, however, hasn’t escaped immunity from drugs and drug-related issues that affect most of the cities in the country.
 Local police officers and the county’s Narcotics Drug Force join forces in an effort to rid the city of drug crime and increased drug distribution.
 Public complaints help to notify of illegal activities, resulting in investigations and subsequent arrests.
 One drug that’s cropping up in more and more cases is heroin.
 Police officers have found suspects using heroin in public bathrooms and arrested suspects using heroin and other drugs while in charge of vehicles.
 A substitute teacher with a good salary and medical benefits lost his job after being caught with over 500 bags of heroin in his car during a traffic stop.
 Over 100 bags of heroin were found in another vehicle when the suspects were pulled over for an unrelated traffic offence.
 And over 40 bags of heroin plus other illegal narcotics were found in a vehicle after the driver was stopped for speeding.

-Fortunately, there are recovery resources in Wayne, New Jersey for individuals struggling to cope with substance abuse.
-There are various recovery programs and treatment centers available, including drug rehab in Wayne, New Jersey and alcohol rehab in Wayne, New Jersey.
-This informative guide describes all the options so you can determine the best treatment route to take.
+Fortunately, there are several resources available for individuals struggling to cope with substance abuse.
+This informative guide will provide you with many of the options available so you can determine the best treatment route to take.

 You’re not alone in this struggle.